About Our School

 Established in 1979, ACS Distance Education has educated thousands of full and part-time students, many of whom have gone onto successful employment, both in industry or in their own businesses.
 Others have used their courses to develop a hobby, or simply broaden their general education.

-The school employs 45 staff across the UK, Australia, U.S.A and New Zealand.
+The school employs 55 staff mostly from across the UK and Australia.